k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 Fabric also enables writing the transaction into a delta table using the **SET ASYNC_TRX=true** command.

-Click for more information about Fabric as System of Record.
+Click for more information about Fabric as a System of Record.

 <!--Drop 2- add links to SOR + Common (reference) tables -->